hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the CC BY-NC 4.0 License.
 See `LICENSE` for more information.

 ---